olafollgaard/makeArduino/README.md

                             PA6 -|_______|- PA5
    ```

-   (No, I did not mess up the pins :P Check the datasheets)
+   (No, I did not mess up the pin locations :P Check the datasheets)

 ## Using `.vscode/tasks.json`
 //TODO